Emily Stevens (actress): Family lineage

 Stevens was born in New York City, the daughter of Robert E. Stevens (born c.
 1837 in Philadelphia, Pennsylvania), a theatrical manager, and actress Emma Maddern Stevens.
 Her father had joined the United States Navy just before the American Civil War, rising to the rank of Lieutenant.
 According to The New York Times, Robert E. Stevens "took out the first traveling theatrical company" from New York City.
 He also managed actor Lawrence Barrett for many years.

 She was from a theatrical family.
 She was a cousin of Minnie Maddern Fiske.
-Stevens bore a strong physical resemblance to Mrs. Fiske.
-This likeness was accentuated by her style of acting.
+Stevens bore a strong physical resemblance to Mrs. Fiske, which was accentuated by her style of acting.
 Stevens' mother, Emma Maddern, was a sister of Mrs. Fiske's mother, Elizabeth Madden, and also a sister of Mary Madden, who played with Mrs. Fiske for many years.

 Stevens was educated at the Institute of the Holy Angels in Fort Lee, New Jersey and St. Mary's Hall-Doane Academy in Burlington, New Jersey.